 (30) If the application for withholding publicity is endorsed, only the defence panel members, the opponents and the PhD candidate can be present.
 The President of the University Doctoral Council (EDT) delegates a member of the University Doctoral Council (EDT) with voting rights to the PhD defence.
 His duty is to countersign the record of the PhD defence and to provide a brief report about the course of the defence to the President of the University Doctoral Council (EDT) The observing delegate neither participates in the work of the defence panel nor in the decision process.
 However, (s)he is obliged to facilitate the degree awarding decision of the University Doctoral Council (EDT).

 (31) When the PhD defence is organised with the exclusion of the public, the thesis does not have to be sent to the University Central Library, the outline booklet and the invitations are sent only to the professionals of the defence panel.
-However, the fact of the defence, the title of the thesis and the members of the defence panel must be published on the website of the University School of Ph.D.
-Studies (EDI).
-After the period of deferment had expired all the delayed elements of the process must be completed (i.e. sending out the outline booklet of the thesis, publishing the PhD thesis on the Homepage, etc.).
+However, the fact of the defence, the title of the thesis and the members of the defence panel must be published on the Homepage of the PhD training.
+After the period of deferment had expired all the delayed elements of the process must be completed (i.e. sending out the outline booklet of the thesis, publishing the PhD thesis on the Homepage of the PhD training.).
 Both the PhD candidate and the Doctoral Office are responsible for this.

 (32) The PhD degree acquisition must be reported to the Educational Authority (FIR).
 The head of the Doctoral Office is responsible for the completion of this requirement.